 Ideally, the 50Floor team would like an additional designated work area, preferably a cleared-out garage.
 Be aware that poor weather conditions may force us to reschedule if there’s no covered workspace available.

 Being prepared is the best defense against unforeseeable setbacks.

 Sometimes old plumbing lines and sinks can leak during the flooring installation, especially if we’re working near a kitchen or bathroom.
-To prepare for this, make sure you have a trustworthy plumber’s number ready.
+Make sure you have a trustworthy plumber’s number ready just in case.

 It’s also wise to prepare for any setbacks in scheduling.
 Our estimated arrival time is subject to minor delays.
 Clear your schedule as much as possible to prevent any stressful timing conflicts on installation day.

 Contact 50Floor With Any Questions About Your Upcoming Installation

 50Floor offers a flooring installation like no other.
 We take away the headache of installing new floors with our friendly customer service and professional team.
 We make it easy to transform your home with very little effort.
 By following these tips, you’re sure to have the most convenient and stress-free installation possible.